 Do I still need an accountant if I use payroll software?

-Payroll software automates calculations and filings, but accountants are still valuable for setup, reviews, and compliance guidance.
+Payroll software automates calculations and filings, but accountants are still valuable for setup, reviews, and payroll compliance checks.

 How often should payroll be reviewed?